 Priest Rapids Dam, being upstream from Hanford, is a background location.
 McNary Dam is the first dam downstream from Hanford, and therefore should have the highest radionuclide concentrations of all downriver dams from any potential Hanford releases.
 Sediment locations within the Hanford boundary change from year to year.
 The locations are chosen to monitor areas where contaminants may be discharged into the river, areas where deposits could accumulate, or areas where the public may gain access to the shoreline.

-Health and Energy split eight soil samples from locations on the Hanford Site; three soil samples from the 200 Area, one each from the 300 and 600 Areas, and three from background locations.
+Health and Energy split five soil samples from locations on the Hanford Site; three soil samples from the 200 Area, and one each from the 300 and 600 Area.